ClonedOne/pandalog_investigator/readme.md

 The Investigator can be used alone.
 However if provided with the results of the [Investigator plugin](https://github.com/ClonedOne/panda_plugins_c1) for PANDA, the Investigator will be able to identify more sandbox detection techniques.

-####Known issues

-There is a small issue with the logging function.
-It (seemingly) randomly raises and exception like:

-    Traceback (most recent call last):
-      File "/usr/lib/python3.5/multiprocessing/util.py", line 254, in _run_finalizers
-        finalizer()
-      File "/usr/lib/python3.5/multiprocessing/util.py", line 186, in __call__
-        res = self._callback(*self._args, **self._kwargs)
-      File "/usr/lib/python3.5/multiprocessing/queues.py", line 198, in _finalize_join
-        thread.join()
-      File "/usr/lib/python3.5/threading.py", line 1054, in join
-        self._wait_for_tstate_lock()
-      File "/usr/lib/python3.5/threading.py", line 1070, in _wait_for_tstate_lock
-        elif lock.acquire(block, timeout):
-      File "/home/yogaub/.virtualenvs/seminarvenv/lib/python3.5/site-packages/cement/core/foundation.py", line 123, in cement_signal_handler
-        raise exc.CaughtSignal(signum, frame)
-    cement.core.exc.CaughtSignal: Caught signal 15
-    Process ForkPoolWorker-8:

-While it may be annoying, the exception is related only to the logging code and does not in any way affect the overall execution of the application.
-It is also only displayed in the console output, the debug and error rolling log files are not affected by the problem.